 by Dr. C.H.
 Weaver M.D.
 Medical Editor updated 8/2020

 Patients with Stage IV renal cell cancer have cancer that has spread to distant sites in the body, invaded directly into local structures, or has spread to more than one lymph node.
 Stage IV disease is also known as metastatic cancer.

 Renal cell cancers are typically treated with both local and systemic therapy and selected patients may undergo active surveillance.
 Local therapy may consist of surgery to remove the entire affected kidney and any surrounding cancer.
-Systemic therapy is directed at destroying cancer cells throughout the body and may include chemotherapy, targeted therapy, or immunotherapy.
+Systemic therapy is directed at destroying cancer cells throughout the body and may include chemotherapy, precision cancer medicines, or immunotherapy.
 Renal cell cancers have historically been resistant to treatment with chemotherapy, and only 10–15% of patients experience an anticancer response to currently available single chemotherapy drugs.
 Newer targ precision cancer medicines and immunotherapy prolong survival and offer the possibility of cure for certain patients.
 (1,2,5,6)